Freehold Borough, New Jersey: Buses

-There are also several bus stops to the points listed above located along Route 9 in the borough and neighboring Freehold Township.
+There are also several bus stops to the points listed above located along Route 9 in the borough and in neighboring Freehold Township.

 Aviation

 Following the closure of the Marlboro Airport, Old Bridge Airport in Old Bridge supply short-distance flights to surrounding areas and is the closest air transportation services.
-The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 25 mi west (about 38 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 32 mi north (about 44 minutes drive) from Freehold Borough.Freehold NJ to Newark NJ, Distance between cities.
-Accessed July 28, 2022.
+The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 25 mi west (about 38 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 32 mi north (about 44 minutes drive) from Freehold Borough.

 Healthcare

 Freehold Borough is served by CentraState Healthcare System, which is affiliated with Rutgers Robert Wood Johnson Medical School, located in neighboring Freehold Township.
 The regional hospital is a 287-bed medical facility.
 CentraState Healthcare system also provides healthcare through its various family practices in communities across western Monmouth and southern Middlesex counties in central New Jersey.
 CentraState Family Medicine Residency Program is one of Robert Wood Johnson Medical School's residency halls, which is located in Freehold Borough on Park Avenue.
 CentraState Healthcare System is the county's fourth-largest employer.

 The next closest hospitals to the borough are Bayshore Community Hospital, located in nearby Holmdel Township, and the Old Bridge Division of Raritan Bay Medical Center, located in nearby Old Bridge Township.
 The closest major university hospitals to the borough are Jersey Shore University Medical Center in Neptune Township, Penn Medicine Princeton Medical Center in Plainsboro Township, Saint Peter's University Hospital and Robert Wood Johnson University Hospital in New Brunswick.